 When you are working outside of a major center, such as Edmonton, Calgary or Vancouver – your cell phone may not help you in reaching emergency assistance as it would when you are in a major city.
-Not all rural areas have the 911 emergency phone numbers in place.
+Many, but not all, rural areas have the 911 emergency phone numbers in place – but some locations do not.
 You must check the area you will be working in to see what the local emergency phone numbers are.

 IF the area you are working in has a local 911 system and you call using your cell phone you may be linked to the local emergency centre.
 However, if your provider is located in Edmonton, the call may be routed to the Edmonton EMS services.